 The SUNY Geneseo Transfer Course Equivalency databank has been designed to show you how credit from other colleges will transfer to Geneseo.
-Course equivalencies are subject to review and change by department.
-You will be held accountable to all academic policies in effect at the time of transfer.
-Whether you are thinking about applying, have already been accepted, or are a current Geneseo student thinking about taking summer or winter courses elsewhere, this databank will make the transfer process easier for you.
+Course equivalencies are subject to review and change by the department.
+You will be held accountable for all academic policies in effect at the time of transfer.
+Whether you are thinking about applying, have already been accepted, are a current Geneseo student thinking about taking summer or winter courses elsewhere, or are transferring a credit or two to graduate, this databank will make the transfer process easier for you.

-2) Check the Course Equivalency databank for basic information about course transferability.
+2. Check the Course Equivalency Databank for basic information about course transferability.

-3) Make sure that you are eligible to transfer coursework to Geneseo:
+3. Make sure that you are eligible to transfer coursework to Geneseo:

 b) Verify that you are not repeating a course.
 Only credits transfer, not grades.
-Be aware of how many credits transfer in (ex: A college on a tri-semester systerm - a 4 credit course transfers in as 2.66 credits.)
+Be aware of how many credits transfer in (ex: A college on a tri-semester system - a 4 credit course transfers in as 2.66 credits.)

-d) You must have an overall gpa at Geneseo of at least 2.00 in order to transfer credit.
+d) You must have an overall GPA at Geneseo of at least 2.00 in order to transfer credit.

 A maximum of 90 semester hours (only 60 of which can be from a 2-year institution) may be applied toward the baccalaureate degree requirements.